leosaffin/cymep-huracanpy/README.md

 # A tag to identify data and figures output by cymep using this configuration
 filename_out: "rean_configs"

-# Specify particular ocean basin/hemisphere based on mask functions
+# Specify particular ocean basin or hemisphere
-# Set to negative to turn off filtering
+# Basins - NATL, ENP, CP, WNP, NI, MED, SI, AUS, SP, SA, SH
+# Use "N" or "S" to specify hemisphere
+# Leave empty for global
-basin: 1
+basin: "NATL"

 # Length of side of each square gridbox used for spatial analysis in degrees
 gridsize: 8.0